 This curriculum is grounded in a popular education pedagogy and is designed to center the agency of the participants in surfacing and building on their own enquiries and lived experiences.
-This course was designed for a collective learning process, so we recommend this course in a group workshop format, with the videos as lesson accompaniment, for groups of 20-25 participants.
+This course was designed for a collective learning process, so we recommend this course in a group workshop format.
+The central flow and activities of the course are in the interactive workbook, with the videos as lesson accompaniment.
 However, this course can also work for smaller groups or individuals moving through the videos and interactive workbook.

 Introduction to the Economy & the Working Day